hate-alert/HateXplain/README.md

 # :mag_right: HateXplain: A Benchmark Dataset for Explainable Hate Speech Detection [Accepted at AAAI 2021]

 ### :tada: :tada: BERT for detecting hate speech trained with rationales from our dataset is available [here](https://huggingface.co/Hate-speech-CNERG/bert-base-uncased-hatexplain).
 Be sure to check it out :tada: :tada:.
-### :tada: :tada: Now you can now load our dataset from Huggingface datasets [link here](https://huggingface.co/datasets/hatexplain).
+### :tada: :tada: Now you can load our dataset from Huggingface datasets [link here](https://huggingface.co/datasets/hatexplain).
 Be sure to check it out :tada: :tada:.
 ### :tada: :tada: Have a look at our preprint for more detailed information [link here](https://arxiv.org/abs/2012.10289) :tada: :tada:.